 Krustangel took the reigns as Head Coach of the Yaks in 2015.
-The previous year, Krustangel was an assistant coach under Dan Ramsay at Whitworth University.
+The previous year, he was an assistant coach under Dan Ramsay at Whitworth University.
 Krustangel was the hitting coach and helped with baseball operations.
 Whitworth finished with its second-best record in school history, earning an NCAA regional birth in Texas.
-Whitworth was the NWC tournament champions and had one player sign with the Texas Rangers.
-Kyle served as the team’s camp and tournament director as well.
+Whitworth was the NWC tournament champion and had one player sign with the Texas Rangers.
+Krustangel served as the team’s camp and tournament director as well.

 From 2011-2014, Krustangel was the head varsity baseball coach at Bridgeport High School.
 Bridgeport had two playoff appearances under Krustangel and in 2014 Krustangel was voted Coach of the Year.

 For the past four summers, Krustangel has been the head coach of Spokane Bandits AAA American Legion team.
 The Bandits have won league championships every year under Krustangel and earned a state tournament berth in each of the last two years.
 Last summer, the Bandits finished 27 games over .500 and finished third at State.

 Krustangel also was the head coach of the Cranbrook Bandits in Cranbrook, BC for two seasons, and was also the associate head coach of the NE 49ers for two seasons.
 He has worked the last seven years as a camp director of the Whitworth NIKE camps and was the lead director last year.